GabeStJean/B2B-Phone-Case-Display-/README.md

-# Custom Product Display Component for B2B Commerce Web store
+# Custom Product Display Component for B2B Commerce Web Store

 This application is a custom product display component for Salesforce Experience Cloud, and it is built using Lightning Web Ccomponents (LWC) and Apex.
 A video showcasing this app can be found [here](https://www.youtube.com/watch?)